Tilted-Gryphons/tilted-gryphons.github.io/pages/recruits.md

 • Clear all content as efficiently as we reasonably can. <br />
 • Uphold a reputation with the people we play with to keep Tilted Gryphons a name that's synonymous with a positive community.

+**Guiding Philosophy** <br />
+• People > Parses > Purples.
+We first and foremost want to have fun, and take into consideration someone's social fitness and ability to jive with our atmosphere.
+If we don't have fun raiding with someone, it won't work out.
+Second to that, we look at performance metrics as objectively as we can, and are a group of self-improvers.
+There's always room to grow, and we like people who tend to want to push the limits.
+Our very last consideration is the purples - the bounty of the raid is the friends you make along the way, and the shinies you get as a result shouldn't be at the forefront of our mind every week.

 **Member Conduct:** <br />
 • Emulate the Gryphon.
 Be friendly to others, don't be a dick, contribute to the guild and server community in a way that would make everyone proud to be a part of it, and have a drive to take action when called upon. <br />
 • For our raiders, the willingness to improve - demonstrate an ability to better yourself and the raid!
 Sometimes this might require respecs and other times a role just might not fit our team.
 We try our best here. <br />